 Our partnership with Innovation Warehouse, a leading Tech Hub in Smithfields, will lead to the growth of successful high technology companies stimulated by the collection of entrepreneurs, academics, mentors, business folk, angel finance and venture capital in a community supported by great technology infrastructure and a sociable environment for the exchange of ideas, trends and solutions to seemingly intractable business and technology problems.

 Gresham College was founded in 1597 and continues its four-century-old tradition of providing free public lectures within London.
 The College's 130 and more lectures and events each year are open to all and, since the 1980s, have been recorded and made available in text, audio and video formats.
-Martyn Thomas is the WCIT Professor of Information Technology at Gresham College and has recently delivered a series of lectures entitled “Living in a Cyber Enabled World“.
+Richard Harvey is the WCIT Professor of Information Technology at Gresham College and is currently delivering a series of lectures in person and online at Gresham College.

 Thames Reach helps homeless and vulnerable people to live in decent homes, build supportive relationships and lead fulfilling lives.
 The charity has a vision of ending street homelessness and specialises in helping people with complex and multiple needs, including mental health issues and drug and alcohol problems.
 WCIT has worked with Thames Reach since 2104, providing charitable funds for implementing technology along with digital skills training to support the rehabilitation of homeless people back into work.